-Fourth step is vocalizing the vowel sounds that create the resonance in the bridge zone.
-Find the range of your middle voice by singing the notes of the range chest out, and focused more into your face.
+The fourth step is vocalizing the vowel sounds that create resonance in the bridge zone.
+Find the range of your middle voice by singing the notes of the range chest out, and focused more on your face.
 Move the placement for higher notes coming from the head voice towards your mouth.
 Good resonance is achieved by the correct placement of your middle voice.

-Fifth and last method in using mixed voice in singing is through adding of words in the music sound that you’re trying to create, and integrate them into full melody.
-These methods on how to sing in mixed voice are what most music mentors recommend to singers whether beginners or professional.
+Fifth and last method in using mixed voice in singing is through adding of words in the music sound that you’re trying to create and integrate them into the full melody.
+These methods on how to sing in mixed voice are what most music mentors recommend to singers whether beginners or professionals.

 Belting vs. Mixed Voice